Shedward/timus/README.md

     Usage:
     timus [OPTIONS] <action> <filename>
     Use one of the action:
-        run     - Run program using by default pattern "konsole --hold -e {bin}" where {bin} is name of executable file.
+        run     - Run program using by default pattern "$TERM -e {bin}" where {bin} is name of executable file.
                   Use -c to change patern.
         compile - Compile source file.
-With interpret languages do nothing.
+For interpret languages do nothing.
                   Use -f to force recompile.
         test    - Test program.
 Searching for <source>.tests by default.
                   Use -t to specify tests file.